LOC Club Champs - Haverthwaite Heights

 There will be a safety control after the Finish, please punch there as you go past as it is an important part of our safety strategy.

-It will be <xx m> from Registration to the Start, and <xx m> back from the Finish to the Download.
+It will be 500m from Registration to the Start, and 700m back from the Finish to the Download, crossing the road through Backbarrow.
+Please supervise young children.

 Explanation of colour courses